BR0kEN-/cikit/docs/jenkins/reinstall-deb/README.md

 # Reinstall Debian package

-May happen that you will need to reinstall, downgrade or upgrade version of Jenkins and **CIKit** provides such possibility.
-By default we supply the package with [predefined value](../../../scripts/roles/cikit-jenkins/vars/main.yml#L5).
-Before updating it there we are checking operability and compatibility with plugins, so you can rely on it.
+It might happen that you'll need to reinstall a Jenkins and **CIKit** provides such possibility.

 If you have accidentally broke the service, removed the package or some dependency (*not configuration*) then just reinstall the package executing the next command on your local machine: